jaytoday/MCPJungle/README.md

 export SERVER_MODE=production
 mcpjungle start

-# this also works when running the server via docker-compose
+# Or use the production docker compose file as described above
-SERVER_MODE=production docker-compose up
+docker compose -f docker-compose.prod.yaml up -d
 ```

 By default, mcpjungle server runs in `development` mode which is ideal for individuals running it locally.